saikat-panja/actions-1/README.md

     - `concurrency` key ensures that only one workflow runs or a job is in progress. we can use the key at the workflow level and at the job level
     - `cancel-in-progress`
         - if `true` cancels any current running job or workflow within the same concurrency group
-        - if `false` it cancels the second workflow
+        - if `false` new one waits till the currently running job completes